paulponcet/lplyr/README.md

 ## New verbs for data frames

-The `mutate_which` and `transmute_which` functions is made for adding new variables or modifying existing ones on a subset of the data.
+The `mutate_which` and `transmute_which` functions are made for adding new variables or modifying existing ones on a subset of the data.

 ```R
 df <- mtcars[1:10,]